Charles Myners (Miners)

 Captain John Ingham

-Captain John Ingham purchased Mary at the slave auction in Hamilton for £57 Bermudian currency.
+Captain John Ingham purchased Mary at an auction in Hamilton for £57 Bermudian currency.
 His son Benjy (Benjamin) took her to the Ingham farm, located at Spanish Point, Pembroke Parish.
 Captain Ingham’s wife was Mary Spencer Albouy.
-The Captain was a privateer, and he had a store in Hamilton.
+The Captain was a privateersman, and he also had a store in Hamilton.
 Mary’s work was to care for the children, tend to the farm animals, and do the household work.

 Because of the Inghams’ cruelty, Mary ran away to her mother, who was living at Richard Darrell’s residence.
-When the slaves had been divided after Sarah Williams’s death, Mary’s mother had gone to live there.
+When Mary's family had been divided after Sarah Williams’s death, Mary’s mother had gone to live there.
 Richard Darrell was the half brother of Betsey’s mother, Sarah.

 Mary's father Prince was a sawyer, and he was owned by two brothers, Daniel and Francis Trimingham.
 They had a shipbuilding yard at Crow Lane, and they both lived in Paget Parish, nearby to Richard Darrell's residence.
 Daniel Trimingham's wife was Catherine Darrell.
 She was Richard Darrell's sister, and Betsey's aunt.